Two ISIS militants charged in deaths of James Foley and other American hostages in Syria

+Law enforcement officials described the charges as a warning to U.S. citizens who join terrorist groups and foreign fighters who harm Americans that they will be held accountable.

+“If you have American blood in your veins or American blood on your hands, you will face American justice,” said John Demers, assistant attorney general of the Justice Department’s national security division, in a news conference Wednesday morning.

-They will be prosecuted in federal court in Alexandria, Va. and are charged with hostage taking resulting in death, conspiracy to murder U.S. citizens outside the United States, conspiracy to provide material support to a foreign terrorist organization, and related conspiracy charges.
+The two men will be prosecuted in federal court in Alexandria, Va., and are charged with hostage-taking resulting in death, conspiracy to murder U.S. citizens outside the United States, conspiracy to provide material support to a foreign terrorist organization and related conspiracy charges.

 A court in London last month cleared the way for British authorities to provide evidence they hold to U.S. law enforcement after Attorney General William P. Barr agreed not to seek the death penalty in exchange.
 If convicted, Kotey and Elsheikh could face up to life in prison.